 - Clozapine may cause confusion, excessive salivation and breathing difficulty

 Doctors prescribe that one takes Halcion before bed.
-In addition, one should not take it with food or after you have eaten.
-Use caution and check with your healthcare provider.
+In addition, one should not take it with food or after one have eaten.
+Use caution and check them with healthcare provider.
 This is in relation with eating grapefruit or drinking grapefruit juice.

 It’s a known fact that Halcion can cause loss of memory.
-One should only take it when you can get a full night’s sleep (7 to 8 hours).
-Do not increase the dosage on your own.
-This is if your symptoms that required a prescription have not improved after taking for 7 to 10 days.
+One should only take it when can get a full night’s sleep (7 to 8 hours).
+Do not increase the dosage without doctor’s advice.
+This is if symptoms that required a prescription have not improved after taking for 7 to 10 days.
 Doing so can lead to addiction and abuse.
-This is if you do it without conferring with the physician who prescribed the drug.
+This is if one does it without conferring with the physician who prescribed the drug.

 One should use caution when treating the elderly with Halcion.
 This is because they can be more sensitive to the side effects.

 The number of prescriptions written for Halcion per year is a staggering 1.2 million.

 There were over 60,000 admissions to rehab centers for abuse of the drugs in the group of Halcion in 2008.